feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### The Birth of Hadoop:  2007-2011

-The hardware paradigm during the early Hadoop years:
+The hardware paradigm during the early years:

-* Lots of off-the-shelf servers with direct attached storage.
+* Many servers with direct attached storage.
 * Storage was primarily spinning disk.
 * Servers were held on-prem.
 * Servers were phyiscal machines.